CONTENTS:

 Mother Yashoda was trying to tie up that belly “namas te 'stu damne sphurad-dipti-dhamne tvadiyodarayatha visvasya dhamne”; udara means belly; “Visvasya dhamne” - visvasya means entire creation and dhamne means the abode.
 Krishna’s belly is the abode of entire creation and mother Yashoda tied up that belly up.
 How did she do that?
 Not with the ropes, she tied Krishna up with her love.
 It is with her love that mother Yashoda tied Krishna up.
 It is with her love that she could deal with Krishna in this way and Krishna is very fond of this loving exchange.
 Krishna wants his mother to love him like that.
 It is an expression of love that she chased after Krishna, she picked a stick and chastised Him and then she thought, “Oh, He should not become afraid.”
 Kunti Devi is making that point, fear personified is afraid of you.
 You cause fear to the fear personified: Even fear personified is afraid of Krishna and that Krishna is afraid of you.
 Why?
 It is because of love.
 What is that line? “bhakti baddham” Mother Yashoda - bhakti baddham; with her bhakti she tied up Krishna, not with the ropes.
 Who can tie the Supreme Personality of Godhead?

 That’s why, the Vrindavan pastimes of Krishna are so wonderful and Srila Prabhupada is pointing that out in the purport.
 That of course, Kuntidevi was the aunt of Krishna.
 She has a very intimate relationship with Krishna.
 She was a relative of Krishna.
 But Yashoda’s position was even more exalted because Yashoda treated Krishna just like her little child, which fortune Kuntidevi didn’t have or even Devaki did not have.
 Even Devaki could not treat Krishna as a child.
 Krishna was taken away from Mother Devaki just after He was born.
 So, Devaki did not get this good fortune of treating Krishna like a child, her own little child.
 Devaki could not breast feed Krishna.
 Devaki could not hold Krishna on her lap like her own baby.
 But mother Yashoda did and that is why the fortune of mother Yashoda is far greater than the fortune of mother Devaki and ultimately Krishna’s Vrindavan pastimes are far superior to Krishna’s Mathura and Dwarka pastimes.
 In those pastimes, Krishna is the Supreme child, Supreme friend and Supreme lover.
-The three mellows sakhya, vatsalya and madhurya are three unique relationship of the Supreme Personality of Godhead.
+The three mellows sakhya, vatsalya and madhurya are three unique relationships of the Supreme Personality of Godhead.
 That is available only in Vrindavan and nowhere else.

-SRILA PRABHUPADA APPRECIATION
+2. SRILA PRABHUPADA'S APPRECIATION

-GURU MAHARAJA’S INSTRUCTIONS
+3. GURU MAHARAJA’S INSTRUCTIONS